 So, I’m back from a 12-day vacation.
 Three days of driving.
 Over 3,000 miles on the road.
 All this with five children and an amazing wife.
 I would like to say it was refreshing, tons of fun and I now feel energized as a husband, father and children’s pastor.
 I definitely had lots of fun with the family.
 I definitely did not get refreshed and am still exhausted.
 Next time maybe it will be a trip to a tropical island!
 I think I have to start preparing for it, and start looking at sites like Exceptional Villas to find a good villa or a resort to stay in!

-Here’s a few things I came away with after vacation:
+However, here are a few things I came away with after vacation:

 1. This is the first vacation that I completely disconnected from ministry.
 I didn’t respond to emails, texts or phone calls-and it was great!

 2. Next vacation I’m going to make it shorter as a family and then take a few days with just my wife to get refreshed.
 We are already looking at Hotels in Tempe AZ!